-- 9.3.4 Staff will perform the review of each SC Plan in consultation with the RTA to resolve any questions regarding the content, and to assure checklist requirements not adequately covered in the SC Plan are fully addressed in a revision. - 9.3.5 When Staff and RTA are in agreement, with the completed SC Plan, based on the approved "CPUC Checklist for Review of A Safety Certification Plan" (see Attachment 19), after the supervisor approves the SC Plan checklist Staff will prepare a Resolution approving the SC Plan for Commission consideration. - 9.3.6 Staff will attach the required information (SC Plan, checklist, Resolution, Calendar Notice, cover letter, service list, and Final signed Resolution) on RSSIMS. - 9.3.7 Staff will review and approve any subsequent revisions to the SC Plan, and document changes by attaching revision requests and approvals to the original RSSIMS RESL module record approving the SC Plan (see 9.4.0 PROCEDURES FOR REVIEWING REVISED SAFETY CERTIFICATION PLAN). - 9.3.8 Staff is encouraged to develop relationships, interact, and confer with any FTA Program Manager and any Project Management Oversight Contractor (PMOC).
+- 9.3.4 Staff will perform the review of each SC Plan in consultation with the RTA to resolve any questions regarding the content, and to assure checklist requirements are fully addressed. - 9.3.5 When Staff and RTA are in agreement, with the completed SC Plan, based on the approved "CPUC Checklist for Review of A Safety Certification Plan" (see Attachment 19), after the supervisor approves the SC Plan checklist Staff will prepare a Resolution approving the SC Plan for Commission consideration. - 9.3.6 Staff will attach the required information (SC Plan, checklist, Resolution, Calendar Notice, cover letter, service list, and Final signed Resolution) on RSSIMS. - 9.3.7 Staff will review and approve any subsequent revisions to the SC Plan, and document changes by attaching revision requests and approvals to the original RSSIMS RESL module record approving the SC Plan (see 9.4.0 PROCEDURES FOR REVIEWING REVISED SAFETY CERTIFICATION PLAN). - 9.3.8 Staff is encouraged to develop relationships, interact, and confer with any FTA Program Manager and any Project Management Oversight Contractor (PMOC).